Directed by: Danny Boyle || Produced by: Danny Boyle, Guymon Casady, Christian Colson, Mark Gordon, Scott Rudin

-I personally found this tale quite uplifting and incredibly satisfying, lacking both Hollywood schmaltz and tedious indie sarcasm.
-It’s emotional without being caricatured or melodramatic, and yet gritty and painfully blunt while not being overly dark or morbid.
+I found this tale uplifting and satisfying, lacking both Hollywood schmaltz and tedious indie sarcasm.
+It’s emotional without being caricatured or melodramatic, and blunt while not being overly dark or morbid.
 I’m not sure what I’d niptick about the movie besides the overall repetitive scenery, given how the film has such a focused scope, courtesy of Sorkin’s screenplay, and how Boyle lights up every scene with the subtlest of filmmaking tricks.
 Given its status as a veritable commercial flop, I’m hoping it gets at least some Oscar attention; the Academy seems to love biopics, and here at last we have one that’s deserving of multiple nominations.

 Altogether, Steve Jobs is a great summation of Sorkin’s talents as a screenwriter, a return to form for Boyle, and a passionate nod to the late co-founder of Apple.
 As with all biopics and films “based on true events,” SJ is an artistic piece before an objective historical analysis, but I don’t think that fact will spoil many people’s enjoyment of this solid film, and it shouldn’t.